dylan-asos/Dapplo.Confluence/README.md

 For Confluence Cloud, the username & password are a bit different than for Confluence Server.
 For cloud your username is the email-address you use to login to atlassian and the PW is an API token which needs to be generated here: https://id.atlassian.com/manage/api-tokens

-Also the URL to use for Confluence cloud is most likely something like the following (where {domain} is your domain: https://{domain}.atlassian.net/wiki
+Also the URL to use for Confluence cloud is most likely something like the following (where {domain} is your domain): https://{domain}.atlassian.net/wiki